 But, moving forward, the employee should know that this was a reprimand – a warning, and that they should begin to adhere to all company policies.
 Also, their job is still secure.

 Additionally, be prepared for the unexpected.
 Things like, if the employee should quit.
 Or, if the employee retaliates in some way like bad mouth you to other team members, report you to your local union, (if you’re a union shop).
 Anything like that.

 Still, don’t be afraid to have necessary conversations with team.
 Remember, you’re the boss and hard conversations are just apart of the job.

-We don’t have a copy of company policy outline for maid and janitorial businesses, but we have many other resources available especially for professional cleaners in our growing resource library.
-Feel free to get access to our professional cleaning toolbox of cleaning checklists, a list of cleaning products, customer service skills, places to find help and so much more.
+We don’t have a copy of company policy outline for maid and janitorial businesses, but we have many other resources available in our online shop exclusively for professional cleaning service providers.

 Additionally, we don’t like for our new friends to “read n’ click”, so, take a look at the homework section and do it.

 Homework: As you continue to run your professional residential and/or office cleaning business, update your employee handbook regularly.
 It should serve as the foundation of operations for all staff.
 Use this manual to hold all employees accountable for their behavior.
 And then, when you have a serious situation for a meeting, whip this sucker out and follow the above-mentioned steps.

 I am making light of this post only to get you to laugh.
 I know you searched for this information because you truly want to find a way to handle difficult conversations with your employees.
 Bottom line: collect all evidence, set up a private meeting, keep it short and on topic, encourage feedback, and move on.
 Then, bust out with your version of that crazy “Orange Justice” dance!
 Just ‘cause you need to laugh!

 “Sometimes the hardest thing and the right thing are the same.”
 Anonymous